 theatre.
 Competitive students must attend 4 competitions in the spring, as well as recital.
 During designated years, we attend the

 ‘Nationals’, where our competitive team travels to the United States for an additional international competition.

 Premiere’s recreational classes are open to everyone under 18 years of age.
 Competitive classes are subject to auditions by the dancer

 and assessments made by the director of each student prior to placement.

 Which Group will My Child Join?

 Children are placed in groups based on age and ability.
-Placement is at the discretion of the studio staff.
+Placement is at the discretion of the studio director and studio staff.